 Will training be provided prior to the practice window?

-Yes, phase one training on role clarification and task planning for SACE coordinators and IT managers will be available in June, with phases two and three online training also during June.
-All training is delivered in PLATO.
-It is highly recommended all exam day staff participate in the training prior to the practice window.
+Yes, phase one training on role clarification and task planning for SACE coordinators and IT managers will be available in June, with phases two and three online training available during July.
+All training is delivered in PLATO, the SACE Board’s learning management system.
+It is essential all exam day staff participate in the training prior to the practice window.

 How do I access the practice window?

-Schools can determine when they will use the practice window and how this will be used by their students.
+Schools can determine when they will use the practice window (between the practice window dates identified above) and how this will be used by their students.
 Instructions will be provided to schools on how to access the system, generate student labels and access codes.
 Schools will be able to do so as soon as the practice window opens.